Search does not return all the results

 r, c = s.singularize.camelcase.constantize.search(@tokens, projects_to_search, :all_words => @all_words, :titles_only => @titles_only, # do not limit the number of search results as we need the full search set to sort properly :limit => (limit+1), :offset => offset, :before => params[:previous].nil?) @results += r @results_by_type[s] += c end

-#8 Updated by Bill Houle about 3 years ago
+#8 Updated by Bill Houle over 3 years ago

 Search pagination is just plain broken.
 The fundamental problem is that it hinges on the idea that no two 'objects' will have the same exact timestamp so that timestamp+ will always get the next page of results.
 As long as duplicate items land in the middle of the pagination block, the data will be displayed.
 But as soon as a set of duplicates appears on the modulo-10 boundary, you are left without full access to the results.